Study Government and Politics in Washington, D.C. during Spring Break Week

-• Fee includes accommodation, three dinners, two lunches, a Washington, D.C. alumni reception, speaker honorariums and a pre-paid Metro Card for transportation in Washington, D.C.
+o Fee includes lodging accommodations, two dinners, two lunches, a Washington, D.C., alumni reception, speaker honorariums, and a pre-paid Metro Card for transportation in Washington, D.C.

-• You are responsible for your own transportation to and from Washington, D.C.
+o You are responsible for your transportation to and from Washington, D.C.

-• In order to receive a one (1) credit hour grade, you must enroll in POLS 497: P003, spring 2020, through MyNIU, as well as submit a complete registration packet and deposit to the Department of Political Science.
+• In order to receive a one (1) credit hour grade, you must ask the department secretary to enroll you in POLS 497 and submit a complete application packet and deposit to the Department of Political Science by mid-December.

-• You may also take part in the course for no credit and should not enroll through MyNIU but will submit a complete registration packet and deposit to the Department of Political Science.
+o Students may also take part in the DC trip for no credit and should not enroll in POLS 497 but will submit a complete application packet and deposit to the Department of Political Science.

 Course Requirements

-You are expected to attend a Feb.
-21, 2020 mandatory orientation meeting, as well as, all program events in Washington, D.C.
-For those enrolling in the one-credit class, readings will be posted on Blackboard and you are required to keep a journal of your experiences during the trip.
+You are expected to attend a mandatory orientation meeting held in February and all program events in Washington, D.C.
+For those enrolling in the one-credit class, a course syllabus will be provided that outlines the elements of the required journal of your experiences during the trip.
 The course grade will be based on the journal as well as attendance and participation at the mandatory meeting and the events in Washington, D.C.

 Accommodations

-You will share rooms (two students per room) with two queen beds at the Hampton Inn – Navy Yard located at 1265 First Street SE, in the heart of Washington, D.C.
-The hotel has a fitness center and is close to Metro stops, restaurants and attractions.
+You will share rooms (two students per room) with two double/queen beds at a hotel located in the heart of Washington, D.C.
+The hotel is close to Metro stops, restaurants, and attractions.

 Tentative Events (others may be added)

-• Meet with staff and local member of the U.S. House.
+• Meet with staff and local members of the U.S. House

 • Tour the Library of Congress